 • Placement test scores

-• Work experience documented on letterhead with the tasks listed and years of service (construction related)
+• Work experience with construction-related tasks listed on letterhead with years of service

 • Trades and safety certificates